-Eminent Domain: Justification or Necessity Requirement
+Reasons for Eminent Domain: Justification of Necessity

 Government Condemnation Power

 If a local government deems certain property to be a hazard to the public, e.g. a health or safety risk, it may condemn the property as unfit for human occupancy following formal inspection and assessment.
 Usually this is accomplished by citation of violations involving local ordinances, building codes, or federal public safety regulations.
 During the time between condemnation and bringing the property back into conformity with relevant laws, a landowner is generally not entitled to compensation, even though a deprivation of property rights has occurred.